Prison Pen Pals, Texas Within a Couple of Clicks

 Though each unit may have its own specific rules about addressing letters, in general, other than your name and the return address, each letter should have:

-1. The offender’s legal name
+1. The offender’s name

 2. TDCJ Number